e2eSolutionArchitect/academy/bootcamp/AWS-AI-ML-bootcamp/readme.md

 ----------------------------

-## Training format & Important notes:
+## :yellow_circle: Training format & Important notes:

 - Total 5 classes, each class length is 1.5 hours.
 The class schedule will be published to registered candidates before the program start date.